What type of pets do you see?

 Do you offer vaccinations or other routine care?

 Our services are limited to serving our emergency and critical care patients.
-Please see our member page for area clinics that provide routine and preventative care.
+Please see our local daytime veterinarians page for area clinics that provide routine and preventative care.

 Do you sell heartworm prevention or flea control?